ZHZisZZ/dllm-trainer/dllm/eval/README.md

 4. **Add corresponding entries to `eval_configs.sh`** for task configurations.

+> [!NOTE]
-This approach maintains full compatibility with the unified evaluation system and supports both custom and standard model backends.
+> This approach supports both custom and standard model backends, making the framework highly extensible.